Indian locomotive class WDM-4: Origin

 Each company submitted their prototypes and Indian Railways designated these prototypes as the WDM-4 class and WDM-2 class respectively.
 It is not known as to why Indian Railways decided to classify it as WDM-4, as no WDM-3 class existed when they were ordered.
 Technologically the General Motors WDM-4 was superior to ALCO WDM-2, but Indian Railways required a transfer of technology agreement that would allow these locomotives to be indigenously manufactured in India.
 Since General Motors did not agree to the transfer of technology agreement, the ALCO prototype was selected for production.

 However, even before the arrival of WDM-4 another type of diesel locomotive was imported from ALCO in 1957.
 This locomotive was classified as WDM-1.
 However, WDM-1s were not selected for mass production because of having only one forward cab at one end, necessitating turntables for the driver's field of view.

 Service history

 The WDM-4 locomotives were capable of hauling both freight and passenger trains, however they were primarily used on passenger service.
 The WDM-4 was India's first EMD locomotive, and a model of GT16.
 These were the fastest locomotives in India until the arrival of WAP-3 engines.

-For some trains, WDM-4 engines had to double-head, as they normally could only pull 9 coaches.
-For the 18 car Rajdhani Express trains, this was common practice.
-WDM-4s hauled several high-profile express trains, including the Himgiri Express and Doon Express.
-WDM-4s also rarely hauled goods trains, and were primarily assigned to Mughalsarai (MGS).
-By late 1990s significant number were still in use, both in mainline and departmental duties.

-Disposition

-Of the 72 WDM-4 locomotives, only 2 are officially preserved. #18001, the first locomotive, is preserved at the National Rail Museum, while 18086 is plinthed at Lucknow Diesel Locomotive Shed. #18004, #18022, #18098 and #18107 were purchased by Ircon International and sent to Bangladesh for construction work, but were withdrawn due to age.